LeBron James Blasts Donald Trump For Disinviting Eagles, Says No Teams Want To Visit White House

 NBA superstar LeBron James told President Donald Trump to not worry about his Cleveland Cavaliers visiting the White House.
-LeBron James’ thoughts comes is in the wake of the news that President Trump disinvited the Philadelphia Eagles from their White House trip, according to CNN.
+LeBron James’ thoughts comes in the wake of the news that President Trump disinvited the Philadelphia Eagles from their White House trip, according to CNN.

 News that President Donald Trump had canceled the Philadelphia Eagles’ White House visit spread quickly.
 It also drew some immediate criticism from LeBron James and others.
 According to Rolling Stone, LeBron James had some choice words for the president.

-LeBron James dismissal of President Donald Trump was swift and accurate.
+LeBron James’ dismissal of President Donald Trump was swift and accurate.

-LeBron James and Stephen Curry of the Golden State Warriors have been two of most outspoken athletes when it comes to Donald Trump and his current practices.
+LeBron James and Stephen Curry of the Golden State Warriors have been two of the most outspoken athletes when it comes to Donald Trump and his current practices.
 LeBron James speaks out whenever the moment calls for it.

 Several layers to President Trump has been revealed since he has taken office.
 One of Trump’s biggest stances is how he believes the national anthem should be treated.